 Tukul Village Hotel -Lalibela

 After breakfast, transfer to Lalibela airport for the flight to Addis Ababa.
 After check in at the hotel, the rest of the day we will have city tour of Addis Ababa which includes the view of Addis Ababa from Entoto.
 We will also have the chance to walk around Piassa and Churchil Avenue for shopping.

-Day rooms will be available at the Radisson Blu hotel until evening.
+Day rooms will be available at the Jupiter hotel until evening.
 Enjoy a Farewell Dinner party with traditional buffet and local drinks.
 This evening transfer to Bole International Airport for flights back home with Ethiopian Airlines ET500 departing at 10:50 PM.
 (B-D)